hoytpr/Lacto_genome/notes.md

 (etc.)
 ```

-A planned update will calculate requested coverage and generate a single pair of readfiles.
+A planned pipeline update will calculate requested coverage and generate a single pair of readfiles.
 Until then, these sequential 1M read files are renamed as `.fastq` files in the next steps when they are concatenated.